On a cold November morning...

 I called out “The sky is falling!
 The sky is falling!”

-She smiled, and in that moment I felt the goodness of a simple connection: we had shared and enjoyed each other.
+She smiled at my playful offer, and in that moment I felt the goodness of a simple connection: we had shared and enjoyed each other.

 That feeling was a change.